jihed-andolsi/CustomerTest/README.md

 ```

 ## Running
-If you need to start dev environment
+If you need to start dev environment you can use this command:
 ```javascript
 npm run dev
 ```
-If you need to start prod environment
+If you need to start prod environment you can use this command:
 ```javascript
 npm run build
 ```

-If you need to run tests:
+## Test
+Only basic functionalities was tested, to run tests please use:
 ```javascript
 npm run test
 ```